 Besides Amazon Go, other companies are expanding into the IoT market.
 For instance, Visa has teamed up with Honda and PakWhiz that allow for car-based concept apps that can be accessed through the car’s dashboard.
-These apps, which use beacon technology, will be able to notify drivers when fuel is running, locate the station with the best price, and then purchase the fuel using the car’s console -which has a card linked to it.
+These apps, which use beacon technology, will be capable of many things.
+They’ll notify drivers when fuel is low, locate the station with the best price; and even purchase the fuel using the car’s console -which has a card linked to it.
 It can also pay for parking using the same technology.

 Capital One is allowing customers to pay their bills via Amazon’s Alexa.
-And, you can already instruct Alexa to purchase and order anything from a new pair of shoes that you need this weekend to a pizza for tonight’s dinner.
+And, you can already instruct Alexa to order anything from a new pair of shoes to a pizza for dinner.

 “In a limited number of US stores, Google has introduced the ‘I’ll pay with Google’ system, where shoppers just have to walk up to the cash register and simply say the phrase,” said Liviu Arsene, senior e-threat analyst for antivirus software company Bitdefender.
 “The hands-free system works by simply uploading a picture of the user and a payment method into a designated application and then it connects via Bluetooth and Wi-Fi to the store’s cash register to validate the transaction.”

-And, there’s also Samsung’s smart appliances that can monitor the items in your fridge, for example, and will order the groceries that you need automatically.
-One problem that smart appliances had was that even if the fridge knew you were out of milk, it didn’t know how to order a new gallon.
+And, there’s also Samsung’s smart appliances that can monitor the items in your fridge.
+These would order the groceries that you need automatically.
+However, smart appliances have had issues.
+For example if the fridge knew you were out of milk, it didn’t know how to order a new gallon.
 Visa has been working on this so that these complex relationships can work together.

 Convenient, But How Secure is the IoT?